fr4p3rzz/AIV-LinkedListsC/README.md

 # LinkedListsC
-C implementation for some linked lists (and other data structures)
+C implementation for some linked lists (and other data structures).
+Excercise for AIV 3rd year